codeshark304/Intel-AI-Hackathon/README.md

 •	Recommended cache configuration adjustments for optimal hit rate.

-This application can benefit users by:
+5)This application can benefit users by:

 •	Improving device performance: A higher cache hit rate leads to faster data access and a smoother user experience.